Analytical solutions for optimal photon absorption into inhomogeneous spin memories: Two-step ensemble absorption via intermediary cavity excitation

-where $H(x)$ is the Heaviside function.
-This solution is valid for time $t \in [0, \infty)$, but we restrict it to the interval $[0,t_0]$ and this is nothing else than the application of the well-known time-reversal approach \cite{Cirac, Leuchs2009, Korotkov, Wenner, Leuchs2014}.
 Furthermore, for a given density of states, $\rho_E(\mathbf{k})$, Eq.~\eqref{eq:initial} together with Eq.~\eqref{eq:f2step} determines the initial probability amplitudes $\Psi_E(\mathbf{k}, 0)$ of the external field.
 If the orthonormal mode functions of the external field are known then it is possible to obtain the characteristic shape of the incoming one-photon wave packet.
-If we consider that the value of $\kappa$ can be varied between $\kappa_{\text{min}}$ and $\kappa_{\text{max}}$ then, to have a fast evolution of the first step $\kappa$ ought to be equal to $\kappa_{\text{max}}$ for $t \in [0,t_0]$.
+If we consider that the value of $\kappa$ can be varied between $\kappa_{\text{min}}$ and $\kappa_{\text{max}}$, then to have a fast evolution of the first step $\kappa$ ought to be equal to $\kappa_{\text{max}}$ for $t \in [0,t_0]$.